abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 - Give them an opening, allowing them to roll a plain ability score check.
 - End the session there for a great cliffhanger, and give them until the next session to come up with a group shot.

-## When to use skill challenges
+## Other places to use skill challenges
 There are a lot of places where skill challenges can replace the more tedious parts of your campaign.
 Here are just a few ideas.

 If your group tends to be slower in combat, replace wandering monsters in a dungeon with a very short skill challenge.
 Since the characters won't be taking rests as often, allow them to use ammunition, hitpoint, hit dice and spell slots as sacrifices.

 Overland travel can be completely replaced with skill challenges.
-Narrate one or most very simple obstacles that the group will pass on the way and have the players choose how they overcome them.
+Narrate one or more very simple obstacles that the group will pass on the way and have the players choose how they overcome them.
 This can also include random combat encounters.
 For example:

 > **GM:** It is a three day trip to Westbridge along the river.
 The group will also have to go through Goblin Bone Pass and cross the Mad Kings Road at some point.
 Perhaps you should be extra careful and take 4 days?
 Medium skill challenge, 2 successes, go!